Online Linear Programming: Dual Convergence, New Algorithms, and Regret Bounds: Problem Formulation

 and the \textit{worst-case regret}

+where $\Xi$ denotes a family of distributions satisfying some regularity conditions (to be specified later).
 Throughout this paper, we omit the subscript $\mathcal{P}$ in the expectation notation when there is no ambiguity.
 The worst-case regret takes the supremum regret over a family of distributions so that it is suitable as a performance guarantee when the distribution $\mathcal{P}$ is unknown.
-We remark that the offline optimal solution $R_n^*$ can be interpreted as a dynamic oracle which allows the optimal decision variables to take different values at different time steps.
+We remark that the offline optimal solution $R_n^*$ can be interpreted as a dynamic oracle that allows the optimal decision variables to take different values at different time steps.
 This is an important distinction between the OLP problem and the problem of online convex optimization with constraints \citep{mahdavi2012trading, agrawal2014fast, yu2017online,yuan2018online}.